Are you purchasing a new home in Milton?

 Step 6 – Negotiate the deal

-A lot of deals aren't closed on the initial offer, and it's pretty common to receive a counter offer.
-Don't let it alarm you.
-We'll talk about whether or not to agree to the counter offer, propose our own counter offer, or refuse the seller's offer and move on.
+Unfortunately most deals aren't closed on the first offer, and it's widely common to receive a counter offer.
+But don't let this alarm you.
+We'll figure out whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-We'll also work within your financing constraints.
-And when it's all said and done, we'll compose a contract that's best for you.
+In addition, we'll work within your financing constraints.
+And when it's all said and done, we'll put together a deal that is best for you.

-Upon completing the contract, you'll start working with your mortgage lender to close the loan.
+After the deal is complete, you'll start working with your lender to close the loan.

-If you've been pre-qualified, this shouldn't take much time at all, but you'll want to keep in close contact with your lender.
+If you've been pre-qualified, it won't take much time at all.
+But you should to stay in close contact with your mortgage lender.

-And I'll manage all the property information your lender needs to close the loan.
+And I'll take care of all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of taking your loan application.
+Your mortgage lender will send you a Loan Estimate (LE) outlining closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of receiving your loan application.

-The estimate rests on the loan amount.
-RESPA requirements mandate that it has to include all closing costs and be within a close range of accuracy, and I'll go over the estimate and let you know if everything looks permissible.
+This estimate depends on the loan amount.
+RESPA requirements dictate that it has to include all closing costs and fall within a close range of accuracy, and I'll study the estimate and let you know if it all looks all right.

-Then it's time to close on your house.
+Then we'll close on your house.
 This will most often happen at a title company or escrow office and is often a smooth and calm affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, just contact me at 617-696-1000 x 208 or e-mail me at .
+And if you have any questions, make sure you call me at 617-696-1000 x 208 or e-mail me at .